 You CAN talk to the colleges to ask for more money.
-As some families decline their offers of admission, that frees up more scholarship money.
+As some families decline their offers of admission, that frees up more scholarship money for those that make the decision to attend.
 For example, you can say something like, “This is our first choice college, and I would hate to disappoint my son, but we have other children to consider, not just one.
 We simply can’t afford this college, no matter how much we love it.
 How can we get more scholarship money so he can attend your school?”
 This article may help: Real Story, Real Money, Real Scholarships, about a mom who wrote a letter like this, and it was worth $8000 to her.
-So write or speak to the college.
+So write or speak directly to the college.

 Book on Kindle, so you can get an overview of the process